2018–19 UNLV Lady Rebels basketball team

-The 2018–19 UNLV Lady Rebels basketball team will represent the University of Nevada, Las Vegas during the 2018–19 NCAA Division I women's basketball season.
-The Lady Rebels, led by eleventh year head coach Kathy Olivier.
-They play their home games at the Cox Pavilion, attached to the Thomas & Mack Center on UNLV's main campus in Paradise, Nevada.
+The 2018–19 UNLV Lady Rebels basketball team represented the University of Nevada, Las Vegas during the 2018–19 NCAA Division I women's basketball season.
+The Lady Rebels, led by eleventh year head coach Kathy Olivier, played their home games at the Cox Pavilion, attached to the Thomas & Mack Center on UNLV's main campus in Paradise, Nevada.
 They were a member of the Mountain West Conference.
 They finished the season 12–18, 10–8 in Mountain West play to finish in a tie for fifth place.
 They lost in the quarterfinals Mountain West women's tournament to Fresno State.